 Vimtutor is an excellent interactive tutorial for people with no prior experience of Vim.
 It's bundled with Vim and takes about 30 minutes to complete.

 In cases of a selected font missing certain characters, MacVim will find a font that has that character.

 Con Slow when opening files with very long lines

-A lot of very very long lines can make MacVim take up to a minute, where a few other editors take only seconds to load the same file.
+A lot of very long lines can make MacVim take up to a minute to open, where a few other editors take only a few seconds to load the same file.

 Con Difficult learning curve

 MacVim after all is still Vim, and with that comes the complexity that Vim brings and the steep learning curve that needs to be overcome.